myatlo/Getting-and-Cleaning-Data-course-project/README.md

 #Files list:

-Project.R - script file (containing all 5 steps)
+run_analysis.R - script file (containing all 5 steps)

 Codebook.md - describes the variables and all the work done on data.